JPelletier96/shot_map/README.md

 </p>

 Note: I recommend running this as a jupyter notebook, just because it's easier to get the results percentages, but I did include both .py and .ipynb files so go with whichever one you prefer.
 1. Collect the shot data for the game using openfootball.club and make sure you fill out every field.
+If you just want to play around with the code I do have the shot data from our game against Colorado College that you're free to use.
 <p align="center">
   <img width="686.7" height="420" src="https://user-images.githubusercontent.com/57690237/82161302-2f3d0800-9861-11ea-845c-7a5020496c6e.png">
 </p>